syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 To add TargetManager list in the DockingManager call **AddToTargetManagersList()** method of the DockingManager with the valid DockingManager instance as argument.

-If only one DockingManager have TargetManagerList, the window drop to TargetManager cannot drag back to Owner DockingManger.
+When only one DockingManager has TargetManagerList, the window drop to TargetManager cannot drag back to Owner DockingManger.

-For instance DockingManager1 and DockingManager2 are the DockingManager instance and the DockingManager2 is added to TargetManagerList of DockingManager1, but the DockingManager2 does not aware of its TargetManager.
+For instance DockingManager1 and DockingManager2 are the DockingManager instance and the DockingManager2 is added to TargetManagerList of DockingManager1, but the DockingManager2 is not aware of its TargetManager.

-Here, the windows from DockingManager1 only allowed to drag and drop the windows in DockingManager2,
+Here, the windows from DockingManager1 are only allowed to be dragged and dropped in DockingManager2,

 {% highlight c# %}